Advertiser Disclosure

 8. Times Square

-Surrounded by energetic, buzzing crowds and the bright lights of digital billboards, there’s no more iconic view than that of Times Square.
+Surrounded by energetic, buzzing crowds and the bright lights of digital billboards, Times Square is the most iconic place in New York City.
 Head there at night for some truly Insta-worthy photos, but don’t expect to get the place to yourself.
-It is definitely one of “the” spots to go for tourists in NYC.
+It is one of the spots tourists in NYC visit.

 9. Empire State Building

-If you actually want pictures OF the Empire State Building, then Top of the Rock may be a better bet…but there is definitely something special about seeing the building up close.
-The 102-story art deco skyscraper located in Midtown is a cultural icon, and it stood as the world’s tallest building for nearly 40 years.
+If you actually want pictures of the Empire State Building, then Top of the Rock may be a better bet, but there is definitely something special about seeing the building up close.
+The 102-story art deco skyscraper in Midtown is a cultural icon, and it was the world’s tallest building for nearly 40 years.

 10. Rooftop at Hotel Hugo

 For beautiful views over the Hudson River, Freedom Tower, and Statue of Liberty, check out the 20th floor of Hotel Hugo in Soho.
-They have an incredible rooftop bar that has to make any list of the most Instagrammable places in NYC!
-Don’t leave early — there are some stunning views at sunset.
+Their incredible rooftop bar has to make any list of the most Instagrammable places in NYC!
+Don’t leave early — there are stunning views at sunset.

 Visit: 525 Greenwich St, New York, NY 10013

 New York City is one of the best places in the world for foodies.
-Here are 10 restaurants that won’t let you down!
+Here are the top restaurants and bars that won’t let you down!

 1. Joe’s Pizza

 This is your spot for a quintessential, cheap, classic New York slice.
-The original Bleecker Street location has been shut down since 2005, but the Carmine Street location continues to serve hot, gooey slices of flawless, foldable pizza until long after the local bars close.
-It’s a pretty simple shop with only a few menu options, but the price (under $3) and ambiance can’t be beat.
+The original Bleecker Street location has been shut down since 2005.
+Still, the Carmine Street location continues to serve hot, gooey slices of foldable pizza until long after the local bars close.
+It’s a simple shop with only a few menu options, but the cheap price can’t be beaten.

 Get There: Check out their website for more details.
 There are countless subway stations within walking distance, so your best bet is to plug it into Google from your current destination.